MartinKjunior/OSIPI_CAPLEX_MartinK/README.md

 Once done, commit the changes and submit a pull request.
 Make sure to add a description of the changes when making the pull request.

 ## Deploying changes
-After careful review, proposed changes to markdown files made on a development branch will be merged into the *main* branch.
-After the merge is approved, this will trigger a CI workflow to automatically generate the new docs and publish to the *gh-pages* branch, **which should not be edited manually**.
+Proposed pull requests will be reviewed by the lexicon task force before being merged with **OSIPI/OSIPI_CAPLEX:main-major-development**.
+After the merge is approved, this will trigger a CI workflow to automatically generate a *preview* of CAPLEX.
+Once sufficient number of changes have been gathered on the development branch, we will merge **OSIPI/OSIPI_CAPLEX:main-major-development** with **OSIPI/OSIPI_CAPLEX:main** which will initiate a CI workflow to generate the webpage stored on the **gh-pages** branch.
+A new release will be issued at this point.
+The gh-pages branch **does not need to be edited manually at any point during this process**.